JSON

 Key Takeaways

-• JSON never allows trailing commas
+• JSON never allows trailing commas under RFC 8259

-• JavaScript allows them, causing confusion
+• JavaScript allows them, which creates confusion

 🏷️ Tags: